 Dead River Falls, Marquette

 White riverbanks.
 Branches heavy with snow dipping into the rushing water.
 A picturesque scene complete with a cold, clear river.
 Dead River Falls is a local favorite for camping.
 Winter hiking doesn’t get more beautiful than this.
 Just try not to fall in!

 Porcupine Mountains, Ontonagon

 With over 50,000 acres of untouched hardwood forests, lakes, rivers, and mountains, the Porcupine Mountain State Park is an ideal spot to lose oneself in the Upper Peninsula’s stunning winter beauty.
 Some trees in this area are over 200 years old!

 Stunning views of Green Bay, cross-country ski trails, and ice fishing are just some of the amenities offered at J.W.
 Wells State Park.
-And if pitching a tent in the snow isn’t quite your style, Wells State Park has rustic cabins available for rent year round.
-You can reserve them online!
+And if pitching a tent in the snow isn’t quite your style, Wells State Park has rustic cabins available for rent year-round.

 Fort Wilkins was built as a means of keeping order during the copper mining rush in the 1840s, and now Fort Wilkins Historic State Park is the perfect campground for winter campers who enjoy learning more about Michigan’s vivid history.
 Although tours are unavailable during the winter months, feel free to traipse around the Fort, and Copper Harbor Lighthouse.

 With miles-long trail loops and two and a half miles of Lake Superior shoreline, McLain State Park is a snowshoer’s dream.
 Providing the perfect location for a base-camp, the area is known for its plethora of historical landmarks, unique natural beauty, and gorgeous sunsets.